U.S. Maternal Health Press Fellowship

 Program Details

-The fellowship will run for approximately four months, from April–July 2026.
-A cohort of approximately 10 journalists from across the country will deepen their understanding of the U.S. maternal health landscape through a blend of virtual learning and interactive site visits to Arkansas & Minnesota where they will meet with community-based leaders, advocates, policy experts, and health providers working to advance maternal health.
+The fellowship will run from April–July 2026.
+A cohort of 10 journalists from across the country will deepen their understanding of the U.S. maternal health landscape through a blend of virtual learning and interactive site visits to Arkansas & Minnesota.

 All travel and expenses related to the fellowship are covered.
 The fellowship does not provide project funding or salary.
 Fellows maintain full editorial independence.